DataDog/integrations-core/vsphere/README.md

     - 'disk\.deviceReadLatency\.avg'
 ```

-`disk` metrics are specific for each disk on the host, therefore these metrics need to be enabled using `collect_per_instance_filters` in order to collect them.
+`disk` metrics are specific for each disk on the host, therefore these metrics need to be enabled using `collect_per_instance_filters` to be collected.

 ### Events